ivanspasov99/golang-api/README.md

 - Handler could be made with Gin HTTP framework as it give us greater flexibility and ready features.
 Some boilerplate will be removed (HTTP verbs management)
 - Encoding/Decoding special symbols use-cases are not taken into account
 - Job Processing is separated to two middlewares using chain of responsibility pattern - job.Handle and job.HandleError as both will grow in the future so they should be separated as abstractions
+- More middlewares could be added with the same technique (Ex: Authorization Module)
 - Tests for [job.Handle](pkg/job/handler.go) and [job.HandleError](pkg/job/handler.go) are skipped.
 They are required but would be the same as the most of the written ones.
 Writer and Request would be mocked and all scenarios would be tested.
 - Monitoring/Alerting is out of scope.
 Could be done with different tools depending on requirements
   - Sentry - Error Alerting, could alert the DoD (developer on duty) for errors which should be process immediately